redappleabc/klubby-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## React Architecture
+In the src/ folder your will find the code for the Klubby Application.
+This folder follows standard react layout.
+The main entry point is index.js/App.js, from there...

+- redux
+- routes
+- single page application approach
+- styling
+- components

 ## Git Practice

 This project uses [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) with long term strategy of using [Trunk Based Deployments](https://trunkbaseddevelopment.com/).